seanox/virtual-environment/README.md

 Here you can download an example of a virtual environment (approx __3.9 GB__ / last update 2022-09-03):
 https://seanox.com/storage/master-3.2.1.7z

-Included are various development environment and tools for Java and Node.js, incl. a customized Eclipse, a PostgreSQL database and much more.
+Included is a complete development environment with various tools for AWS, Kubernetes, Terrafor, Java and Node.js, including a customized Eclipse, IntelliJ a PostgreSQL database and much more.

 Start `master.exe B: attach`.